AstrobioMike/AstrobioMike.github.io/unix/modifying_your_path.md

 ## Temporarily

-Running the following code modifies the PATH just for the current terminal session, so when you close the window it will be gone.
+Running the following code modifies the PATH just for the current terminal session, so when we close the window it will be gone.
 Here is what mine looks like, we'll break it down after looking at it:

 ```bash
 export PATH="$PATH:/Users/Mike_Lee/my-bin"